This code is part of X-ray: Generate and Analyse (XGA), a module designed for the XMM Cluster Survey (XCS).

 Scipy v1.10.0 and removed after Scipy v1.14.1.
 It has been directly copied/reconstructed from Scipy code.

-:param FunctionType func: Input function
+:param FunctionType func: Input function.

-:param dx: Spacing.
+:param float dx: Spacing.

 """